decentraland/adr/content/ADR-284-private-voice-chat.md

 ### Accepting a private voice chat

 Accepting a private voice chat is done by performing the `AcceptPrivateVoiceChat` RPC call to the Social Service with the call id of the ringing voice chat.
-If successful, it will return return the connection url, which is crafted using the LiveKit connection URL and the token to connect to the LiveKit room.
+If successful, it will return the connection URL, which is composed of LiveKit's connection URL and the token to connect to the LiveKit room.
-Case contrary, the voice chat must be finished in the client, as this means that the voice chat was either expired or cancelled.
+Case contrary, the voice chat must be finished in the client, as this means that the voice chat had either expired or been cancelled.

-This process will result in the caller will be notified through the updates subscription mechanism mentioned in the _Subscribing private voice chats updates_ section with the connection URL as well.
+This process will result in the caller being notified through the subscription's updates mechanism mentioned in the (_Subscribing private voice chats updates_)[#Subscribing-private-voice-chats-updates] section with the connection URL as well.

-Upon receiving the connection URL, the client must connect to the LiveKit room using any implementation of the LiveKit's client.
+Upon receiving the connection URL, the client must connect to the LiveKit room using any LiveKit's client implementation.
 To communicate via voice, users must publish audio tracks in the room and process the audio tracks for which they're already subscribed.
 Check the [LiveKit's documentation](https://docs.livekit.io/home/) on how to do this.

 Here's the interaction flow of the Explorer and the Social Service: